Exciting news!

 Joanna Macey's approach to integral all-of-life

-Michael White's narrative therapy
+The late Michael White's narrative therapy

 Bud Hall at the Global Center for Community Based Research, Canada